-Bristol Junior Chamber is proud to have played an important role in contributing to the history of Bristol by furthering trade, commerce and industry, since it was founded in 1948.
-BJC has been involved with a number of high-profile projects including:
+Bristol Junior Chamber is proud to have made an important contribution to the history of Bristol by furthering trade, commerce and industry, since the organisation was founded in 1948.
+BJC has been involved in a number of high-profile projects including:

 - The Bristol International Balloon Fiesta – Formed by the BJC in 1978 and now one of the UK’s top five outdoor events.

 - Bristol’s Heritage Walk – Formed by the BJC in 1984 in conjunction with the Bristol Tourist Information Centre, numbered plaques enable visitors to walk around some of the most exciting parts of the city centre.

 - Brunel 200 – Exhibitions, projects and celebrations taking place during 2006 to mark the 200th anniversary of the birth of Isambard Kingdom Brunel.